Residency

 Courses

-Course delivery: Following residency, course delivery is asynchronous and Internet-based.
+- Course delivery is asynchronous and Internet-based.
 However, in some instances, you may want to participate in a web chat at a designated time with your course instructor or with group members to coordinate group projects.

 Textbooks and required course readings:

-- Check the GoPost Forum for used textbooks.
+- Check the MLIS Textbook Exchange forum for used textbooks.

-- If you need to order your books, you can do it through the UW bookstore or through your favorite bookstore.
+- If you need to order your books, you can do it through the UW bookstore or through your favorite bookstore or book rental service.

 The Program

-Average student course load is 6-9 credits as the program is designed for completion in three calendar years (with summers optional).
+- The expected student course load is 6-9 credits as the program is designed for completion in three calendar years.
+Few courses are offered in the summer, so don't count on being able to gain extra credits during the summer

-Many electives are not offered each year, so consider taking those you're interested in when they are offered.
-Plan ahead by examining projected course schedules.
+- Many electives are not offered each year, so consider taking those you're interested in when they are offered.
+You can plan ahead by examining projected course schedules.

-- It's earlier than you might expect.
-You will receive an email from UWEO that has the registration forms and instructions on how to submit them.
+- Registration comes earlier than you might expect.
+You will receive an email from Marie with advice on when and how to register online with UWPCE.
+More information on registration can be found here.

 Financial Aid: